 Immediately prior to the Merger, Ecolab received an opinion of its counsel (the "Distribution Tax Opinion"), substantially to the effect that the contribution of Ecolab's upstream energy business to ChampionX Holding Inc. (the "Contribution") and the distribution of the shares of ChampionX Holding Inc. ("legacy ChampionX") to certain shareholders of Ecolab immediately prior to legacy ChampionX's merger with our subsidiary (the "Distribution"), taken together, will qualify as a transaction described in Sections 355 and 368(a)(1)(D) of the Internal Revenue Code of 1986, as amended (the "Code"), and an opinion from KPMG LLP ("KPMG"), that addressed the tax treatment of certain aspects of the Contribution, Distribution and the Merger (the "KPMG Tax Opinion").
 Except for certain taxable income or gain possibly arising as a result of certain internal restructuring transactions and certain "intercompany transactions," Ecolab will not recognize any gain or loss as a result of the Distribution.
-Neither the Distribution Tax Opinion nor the KPMG Tax Opinion are binding on the Internal Revenue Service (the "IRS") (or any applicable foreign taxing authorities) or the courts, and the IRS (or any applicable foreign taxing authorities) will not successfully assert that the Distribution, or certain internal restructuring transactions undertaken in the separation of the Chemical Technologies business from Ecolab, are taxable transactions, and that a court will not sustain such assertion, which could result in tax being incurred by Ecolab.
+Neither the Distribution Tax Opinion nor the KPMG Tax Opinion are binding on the Internal Revenue Service (the "IRS") (or any applicable foreign taxing authorities) or the courts, and the IRS (or any applicable foreign taxing authorities) or the courts may not agree with the conclusions reached therein.
+There can be no assurance that the IRS (or any applicable foreign taxing authorities) will not successfully assert that the Distribution, or certain internal restructuring transactions undertaken in the separation of the Chemical Technologies business from Ecolab, are taxable transactions, and that a court will not sustain such assertion, which could result in tax being incurred by Ecolab.